jundalisay/superblist/content/en/research/mohammad/quran/sura-004a.md

 - That makes it more likely that you avoid bias.

 {{< s v="4" >}} Give women their dowries graciously.
-- But if they willingly forego some of it, then consume it with enjoyment and pleasure.
+- But if they willingly forego some of it, then consume it freely.

 {{< s v="5" >}} Do not give the immature your money which Allah has assigned to you for support.
 - But provide for them from it